 Introduction to biochemistry from a structural and functional viewpoint.
-Prerequisite: elementary organic chemistry strongly recommended (Chem.
-141A or 140A).
+Prerequisite: elementary organic chemistry (Chem.
+140A or equivalent).
 (Note: Students may not receive credit for both Chem.
 114A and BIBC 100.)
 (F)

 114B.
 Biochemical Energetics and Metabolism (4)

 This course is an introduction to the metabolic reactions in the cell which produce and utilize energy.
 The course material will include energy-producing pathways: glycolysis, Krebs cycle, oxidative phosphorylation, fatty-acid oxidation.
 Biosynthesis-amino acids, lipids, carbohydrates, purines, pyrimidines, proteins, nucleic acids.
 Prerequisite: Chem.
 114A.
 (Note: Students may not receive credit for both Chem.
 114B and BIBC 102) (W)